Warehouse Driver Must-Have Resume Skills and Keywords

 Are you interested in improving your job outlook and increasing your salary?
 How can you demonstrate that you are the most qualified candidate for a Warehouse Driver position?
 Of course continuing to gain experience working as a Warehouse Driver may be your best qualification, but there are other ways you can also develop your skills, like continuing education or volunteer opportunities.
 More immediately, however, you can be ready for your next opportunity or promotion by educating yourself about the duties, responsibilities, and required skills of a Warehouse Driver and making sure your resume reflects your experience properly.

-In order to do so, you’ll want to know that employers commonly feature Scheduling and Mobile Phone as the most prominent terms in their Warehouse Driver job descriptions, yet those who have held the position of Warehouse Driver and list it on their resume indicate Trucking and Forklift Experience more predominantly.
+In order to do so, you’ll want to know that employers commonly feature Auto Delivery and Scheduling as the most prominent terms in their Warehouse Driver job descriptions, yet those who have held the position of Warehouse Driver and list it on their resume indicate Trucking and Forklift Experience more predominantly.
 Do you know what you would list?

 We designed the ZipRecruiter Career Keyword Mapper to help you solve this problem and hopefully improve your resume.
 Using machine learning tools paired with industry research, our Marketplace Research Team helped analyze millions of job postings and resumes to identify the most important keywords related to Warehouse Driver jobs.
 Our goal is to help you discover opportunities to improve your resume or to help you understand what skills and qualifications you need to be a Warehouse Driver or to advance your career into beyond this role.

 Employers require a broad range of skills and qualifications in their descriptions of Warehouse Driver positions.
-The top three keywords make up 42.99% of the total set of top terms.
-Look to the Resume Checklist below to see how Scheduling, Mobile Phone, and Auto Delivery shares stack up against the share from resumes.
-Capping, Trucking and Customer Service represent an additionally healthy share of the employer Warehouse Driver job postings with their combined total of 32.74%.
-At 24.27%, Forklift Experience, Loading and Unloading, Communication Skills, and Packing appear far less frequently, but are still a significant portion of the 10 top Warehouse Driver skills and requirements according to employers.
+The top three keywords make up 40.95% of the total set of top terms.
+Look to the Resume Checklist below to see how Auto Delivery, Scheduling, and Mobile Phone shares stack up against the share from resumes.
+Trucking, Capping and Customer Service represent an additionally healthy share of the employer Warehouse Driver job postings with their combined total of 33.14%.
+At 25.9%, Forklift Experience, Loading and Unloading, Communication Skills, and CDL appear far less frequently, but are still a significant portion of the 10 top Warehouse Driver skills and requirements according to employers.

-The top three keywords people who held Warehouse Driver descriptions listed on their resumes are Trucking (appearing on 18.73%), Forklift Experience (appearing on 16.43%), and Customer Service (appearing on 15.56%).
-50.72% of resumes with Warehouse Driver descriptions have at least one of these terms.
+The top three keywords people who held Warehouse Driver descriptions listed on their resumes are Trucking (appearing on 17.97%), Forklift Experience (appearing on 16.78%), and Customer Service (appearing on 15.84%).
+50.59% of resumes with Warehouse Driver descriptions have at least one of these terms.
 The Resume Checklist will help you make sense of whether or not employers are also demanding these skills.
-Loading and Unloading, Auto Delivery, and Detail Oriented are still quite common, and a respectable share of skills found on resumes for Warehouse Driver with 24.79% of the total.
-At 24.49%, Communication Skills, Box Truck, MS Office, and Inventory Control appear far less frequently, but are still a significant portion of the 10 top Warehouse Driver skills and qualifications found on resumes.
+Loading and Unloading, Auto Delivery, and Detail Oriented represent a very decent share of skills found on resumes for Warehouse Driver with 25.53% of the total.
+At 23.88%, Communication Skills, Box Truck, Shipping and Receiving, and Pallet Jack Driver appear far less frequently, but are still a significant portion of the 10 top Warehouse Driver skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Warehouse Driver job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Warehouse Driver on their resumes.